Vienna Opera Ball

 With its dazzling mix of ballet, polonaise and waltz, the Opera Ball is redolent of the grandeur of the Hapsburg Empire.
 It has become one of the biggest, most romantic middle-European society events of the year, attended by an eclectic array of aristocrats, bourgeoisie and bohemians.

-Long evening dresses or floor-length ball gowns for women.
+White tie for gentlemen.
+Long evening dresses or floor-length ball gowns for ladies.